bwentwor/WorkloadScheduler/wkldsched_getstarted.md

 {: #gettingstarted}

-You can use one of the IBM Scheduler agent image from the {{site.data.keyword.Bluemix_short}} catalog to create a single container.
+You can use the IBM Scheduler agent image from the {{site.data.keyword.Bluemix_short}} catalog to create a single container.

 You can deploy a container with the IBM Scheduler agent image installed and configured to connect to the {{site.data.keyword.workloadscheduler}} {{site.data.keyword.Bluemix_notm}} service.
 The {{site.data.keyword.workloadscheduler}} image (**registry.bluemix.net/ibm_wa_agent**) is supplied for IBM Cloud Kubernetes Service for {{site.data.keyword.Bluemix_notm}}.
 For more information about {{site.data.keyword.Bluemix_notm}} Kubernetes Service, see the relevant documentation.